valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-backend-libraries.md

   * Removed methods that allowed sending messages without business key.
   * Changed methods with business key as optional to required

+* **DocumentVariableDelegate array value transformation**
+  * Array value transformation resulted in a unusable list of JsonNode objects.
+It will now transform values correctly regardless of the type.

+* **Mapping to new arrays on Form submission**
+  When mapping values of a form submission into a non-existing array, this resulted in an error.
+It will now add the node when it's missing.

 ## Breaking changes